icelandic-lt/mafia/README.md

 bash install_beamsearch_decoders.sh `pwd`/../../../..
 popd
 ```

+#### Caveats

 Please mind off that the last step needs Python 3.7 and therefore is not supported inside the NeMo containers.
-You have to find an alternative way to install the ctc_decoder dependency, e.g. via an alternative route outlined above.
+You have to find an alternative way to install the ctc_decoder dependency, e.g. via an alternative route outlined at the beginning.

 ## Running MAFIA